Josh Alder Surgns m, his signature from the Parole of Honor, 13 December 1777

 Nationality: English

-Born: c1741
+Born: ca.1741

 Regimental warrant/commission dates:

-Surgeon's Mate 25 December 1769
+Surgeon's Mate, 25 December 1769

-Surgeon 7 November 1792
+Surgeon, 7 November 1792

 Captured: Saratoga, New York, 17 October 1777 (Convention Army)